GST and the MSME Sector

 Compliance Requirements under GST

-While the GST regime has reduced tax complexities, it has also increased compliance for small businesses through new procedures and mandatory digital filings.
+The GST regime has simplified taxes but increased compliance for small businesses with new procedures and mandatory digital filings.

-- Composition Levy Scheme: The composition scheme with a 1-5% tax rate allows MSMEs with up to ₹1.5 crore turnover to file simplified quarterly returns.
+The composition scheme taxes MSMEs at 1-5% and lets those with up to ₹1.5 crore turnover file simplified quarterly returns.
 However, they lose input tax credit benefits.

 GST Registration and Exemptions

-The ₹20 lakh threshold exemption limits the ability of smaller units to scale, while ₹1.5 crore turnover eligibility for the composition scheme denies them input tax credits.
+The ₹20 lakh threshold limits small units’ scaling, while the ₹1.5 crore turnover cap for the composition scheme denies input tax credits.

 Challenges in Meeting GST Compliances